-My Write Place
+My Write Place (when I'm not on my laptop)

 Yes, I'm a writer, and you have no idea how much of a misnomer that is to me.
 Even though I've written and published six books with a seventh on the way, I don't consider myself a writer.
 And why is that?
 I'll make this fast.

 First of all, I've always heard that you should write what you know about, so I didn't.
 The closest I've ever gotten to police work is a TV remote and reruns of Hill Street Blues (look it up).
 I 'write' police procedural stories I call the "Tony Rains Novel Series."
 You may have noticed I use the word 'Novel' in the series title, but I do not consider myself a novelist.
 Highfalutin titles like that do not fit me or my writing.
 No offense to all the Novelists in the world so deserving of the accolade.
 I don't think I'm deserving of the title.
-I'm more of a hobby writer, like some people enjoy cross-stitch as their pastime.
+I'm more of a hobby writer like some people enjoy cross-stitch as their pastime.
 Writing is my pastime.

 Many indie writers today consider themselves Novelists.
 I'm sure they're deserving of the title.
 They're better writers than me.
 I'm comfortable saying that mainly because I have no formal training as a writer.
 All I bring to the table when I sit down to write is a passion for the pursuit.
 I simply love storytelling.
-That's especially true when the ideas are plentiful, and the words are working in my favor.
+That's especially true when the ideas are plentiful and the words are working in my favor.

 I didn't begin writing in earnest until I was fifty years old.
 As a fiction writer, I make up plausible scenarios and write about them.
 And now that I'm 62 and retired, writing is pretty much what I do when I'm not napping.
 I usually write upwards of fifteen-hundred words a session, two sessions a day.
 When the juices are gushing, there's no telling how many words I'm capable of putting to paper.
 I hope I'm becoming a better storyteller with every book.